3schwartz/fga-operator/docs/README.md

     id: 01HYTGF0VHRM5ASHSBJJRQG87N
     version: 1.1.1
 ```

-The controller will update annotated deployments such that the example deployment will get it's `OPENFGA_AUTH_MODEL_ID` environment variable updated.
+The controller will update annotated deployments so that the example deployment will have its `OPENFGA_AUTH_MODEL_ID` environment variable updated.

 ```
 apiVersion: apps/v1
 kind: Deployment